bishalprasad321/Reminder-App-Python/README.md

 # Reminder App with Speech Output - Python

+## <a href = 'https://github.com/bishalprasad321/Reminder-App-Python/releases/tag/2.0.0'> **v2.0 (Pre Release)** </a>

+The v2.0 is an advancement of the previous versions of Reminder App.
+Now, rather than taking and executing a single and monotonic reminder, It can now set and execute multiple reminders.
+From this version, the Reminder app will be able to take the input commands through speech from the user.

+## Reminder App v1.0

 This is a cool mini python project which reminds you your reminder at your specific time with a speech output.

 The application allows users to set reminders and receive notifications through speech output.